saguilarDevel/schc-sigfox/fragmentation_examples/new_fragment_formats.md

-### Uplink ACK-on-Error Mode: Two-byte SCHC Header Option 1 (including RCS)
+### Uplink ACK-on-Error Mode: Two-byte SCHC Header Option 1

 #### Regular SCHC Fragment

-   Figure 14 shows an example of a regular SCHC fragment for all fragments except the last one.
+   Figure 14 shows an example of a regular SCHC fragment for all fragments except the last one, while using Option 1.
    The penultimate tile of a SCHC Packet is of the regular size.

    The SCHC Fragment Header is 0-padded with 4 bits to complete the two-byte size.
    ```text